 What Your Real Estate Organization Can Do

-Critically review and update your important financial processes: An example Wire Transfers.
+- Critically review and update your important financial processes: For example, wire transfers.
 Never send a wire based only on email request.
-Use other methods to validate authenticity of such requests, such as face-to-face conversation or phone calls to known telephone numbers, etc.
+Use other methods to validate the authenticity of such requests, such as face-to-face conversation or phone calls to known telephone numbers, etc.

-Implement security and compliance measures: This reduces the possibilities of hacking and prevent your organizational liability to phishing and spoofing issues.
+- Implement security and compliance measures: This reduces the possibilities of hacking and prevents your organizational liability to phishing and spoofing issues.
 This may include: Enabling mailbox audit logging.

 What You Can Do Daily

-Don't click on hyperlinks in emails: This is especially important if the link included in an email is from an unknown sender.
-If you feel it’s necessary to look at the website, then first review the URL by copying and pasting into Notepad or Microsoft Word, as examples, instead of just clicking the hyperlink.
+- Don't click on hyperlinks in emails: This is especially important if the link included in an email is from an unknown sender.
+If you feel it’s necessary to look at the website, first review the URL by copying and pasting into Notepad or Microsoft Word, for example, instead of just clicking the hyperlink.

-Check junk mail carefully: If your organization's IT department is tightening mail security, it is possible that some of the legitimate emails may end-up in junk folder.
+- Check junk mail carefully: If your organization's IT department is tightening mail security, it is possible that some legitimate emails may end up in the junk folder.
 So if you aren't receiving the external email you were expecting, you should check your junk mail folder.
 But be careful when looking at anything in Junk, and review it with suspicious eyes.

 Protect Your Company